 Come here to find many brands of products at bargaining prices, since you are going to be pestered by vendors.

 Make sure you have an open appetite, because here you’ll find any Chinese dish that comes to mind, all this 24/7.

-Fraser's Hill a nature reserve not far from Kuala Lumpur
+Fraser’s Hill a nature reserve near Kuala Lumpur

 This amazing nature reserve is located in the state of Selangor, about two hours away from Kuala Lumpur.